pfefferle/wordpress-webmention/readme.md

 ### How do I support Webmentions for my custom post type? ###

-When declaring your custom post type, add post type support for webmentions by either including it in your `register_post_type entry`.
+When declaring your custom post type, add post type support for webmentions by either including it in your `register_post_type` entry.
 This can also be added in the webmention settings.

 ### How do I send/receive webmentions for attachments? ###

 You can enable receiving webmentions for attachments in webmention settings.
 You can enable sending webmentions for media links in the settings.
 Please note that most receivers of webmentions do not support receiving them to image, audio, and video files.
 In order to support receiving them on WordPress, webmention endpoint headers would have to be added at the webserver level.

 ### How can I handle Webmentions to my Homepage or Archive Pages? ###

 Webmentions should be allowed on all URLs of a blog, however WordPress does not support this as only posts can have comments attached to them.
-The plugin currently handles only
-Webmentions on posts and allows you to set a page to receive homepage mentions.
+The plugin currently handles only Webmentions on posts and allows you to set a page to receive homepage mentions.

 Even though it is not done automatically, it is very simple to add support for archives and URLs on your site by providing a post/page to show collect mentions.
 The plugin provides a simple filter for that.

 In the below example, if there is no page returned it will send mentions to a catch-all post.
 You can also have unique posts per URL.

     function handle_other_webmentions($id, $target) {